 - b.
 Students who meet any of the following criteria are selected to undergo the full identification process: - i.
 Cognitive Skills Quotient of 120 or above - ii.
 Score in the 90th percentile on state or local tests - iii.
 Parent Recommendation - iv.
 Teacher recommendation based on student performance - 2.
 Identification of Talented and Gifted (TAG) Students - a.
 Parent permission form must be signed and returned to begin the identification/testing process. - b.
 Students must meet three of the four criteria in order to participate in the TAG program. - Score of 120 or above on the Kaufman Brief Intelligence Test (2nd edition) or the Wechsler Abbreviated Scale of Intelligence (Revised) - ii.
 Score 120 or above on the Gifted Evaluation Scale completed by the teacher - iii.
 Score in the 65th percentile on the GES Motivation Profile - iv.
-Score in the 90th percentile on battery average or local standardized tests a.
+Score in the 90th percentile on battery average or local standardized tests - 3.
+Parent Notification - a.
 Parents or guardians will be notified whether their students qualify to be included in the gifted program.
-A parent permission form must be signed and returned in order for their student to participate.
+A parent permission form must be signed and returned in order for their student to participate. - 4.
+Exit Criteria - a.
+Voluntary By request of a parent, student, or the TAG teacher.
+The request must be made in writing and be followed by a conference with the building administrator, social worker or guidance counselor, classroom teacher (if applicable), parent and student. - b.
+Unsatisfactory Performance Work for TAG is a class assignment.
+It is under staff discretion whether or not a student's performance warrants their dismissal from the TAG program.
+If a student is blatantly and continuously disruptive during class time, they may be suspended from the program for a portion or duration of the school year.
+If a student perpetually fails to complete homework or quarterly projects, they may also be dismissed from the program.